 This article introduces how to resize partition in Windows 7 32/64 bit without losing data.
 Resize Windows 7 volume with Disk Management and free partition editor.

 In Windows 7, partition resizing become much easier than previous Windows XP, because Microsoft added new Shrink Volume and Extend Volume functions in Windows 7 native Disk Management tool.
-However, not all disk partitions can be resized due to some inherent limitations, in that case, you need to run third party partitioning software.
+However, not all disk partitions can be resized due to some limitations, in that case, you need to run third party partitioning software.

-How to resize partition without software
+How to resize partition in Windows 7 without software

 How to shrink a partition volume: